zzonyo/trust-docs-test/source/index.html.md

 Below are the explanation for permissions:

-1) Read permission: It is used to query data, for example, **query orders**, **query trades**.
+1、Read permission: It is used to query data, for example, **query orders**, **query trades**.

-2) Trade permission: it is used to **place order**, **cancel order** and **transfer**.
+2、Trade permission: it is used to **place order**, **cancel order** and **transfer**.

-3) Withdraw permission: it is used to **withdraw**, **cancel withdraw**.
+3、Withdraw permission: it is used to **withdraw**, **cancel withdraw**.

 ### Q2：Why APIs are always disconnected or timeout?
 A：Please follow below suggestions:

-1) It is unstable if the client's server locates in China mainland, it is suggested to invoke API from a server at AWS Japan.
+1、It is unstable if the client's server locates in China mainland, it is suggested to invoke API from a server at AWS Japan.

-2) It is suggested to invoke API only to host <u>api.huobi.pro</u> or <u>api-was.huobi.pro</u>.
+2、It is suggested to invoke API only to host <u>api.huobi.pro</u> or <u>api-was.huobi.pro</u>.

 ### Q3：Why the WebSocket is often disconnected?
 A：Please check below possible reasons:

-1) The client didn't respond 'Pong'.
+1、The client didn't respond 'Pong'.
 It is requird to respond 'Pong' after receive 'Ping' from server.

-2) The server didn't receive 'Pong' successfully due to network issue.
+2、The server didn't receive 'Pong' successfully due to network issue.

-3) The connection is broken due to network issue.
+3、The connection is broken due to network issue.

-4) It is suggested to implement WebSocket re-connect mechanism.
+4、It is suggested to implement WebSocket re-connect mechanism.
 If Ping/Pong works well but the connection is broken, the application should be able to re-connect automatically.

 ### Q4：What is the difference between <u>api.huobi.pro</u> and <u>api-aws.huobi.pro</u>?
 A：The host <u>api-aws.huobi.pro</u> is optimized for AWS client, the latency is lower.